ProtixIT/dataclass-binder/README.md

 token = "frperg"
 ```

-Always define additional dataclasses at the module level in your Python code: if the class is for example defined inside a function, the `Binder` specialization will not be able to find it.
+Always define additional dataclasses at the module level in your Python code: if the class is for example defined inside a function, the `Binder` constructor will not be able to find it.

 ### Plugins